Student Government Association

 Positions Within SGA

-The executive officers shall be a President, Executive Vice President, Vice President of Finance, Vice President of Administration, Vice President of Programming, and Vice President of Unity & Social Justice.
+The executive officers shall be a President, Executive Vice President, Vice President of Finance, and Vice President of Administration.
 The executive officers shall be responsible for determining the general direction of the SGA in addition to their individual roles as outlined in Article IV.
 The executive officers shall be elected once a year by the undergraduate student body in the process outlined in Article IX.
 No executive officer may hold one of these positions concurrently, nor may they chair a standing committee during their term of office.
 Upon swearing in, executive officers must vacate any positions held in organizations represented directly in the Senate.
 Upon swearing in, the executive board shall elect an Executive Advisor by a three-fourths vote whose eligibility and responsibilities are outlined in Article IV, Section 3.
 Upon leaving office the President and Executive Vice President shall retain the privileges of their office except a vote, in the form of emeritus status, until they leave the University.

 The voting members of the Legislative Body shall include one Senator from each SGA recognized student organization and two School Representatives from each of the academic college.
 Each academic college is entitled to one vote through the representation of their School Representatives.
 The Legislative Body is responsible for constituting the standing, joint, and ad hoc committees, in addition to their specific responsibilities outlined in Article V, Sections 2 & 3.
 The Legislative Body shall elect a Legislative Advisor by simple majority whose eligibility and responsibilities are outlined in Article V, Section 5.